abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 suffix \\ to mean searching for link

 $ l \\/
-list every filesystem type under / (root) directory entirely the preceding \\ is to diffrentiate it with second use above
+list every filesystem type under / (root) directory entirely, the preceding \\ is to differentiate it with second use above

 $ l -s -i *.bin
 query any object having 'bin' name suffix then list it with the size and file information under current directory entirely